lesfgoh/GAN-bot/README.md

-# Gamified Fake News Detection Game
+# GAN-BOT-TE: Gamified Fake News Detection Chatbot

 A **gamified fake news detection game** powered by **OpenAI's ChatGPT API**.
 The game tests users on their ability to differentiate between real and fake news articles, providing customized feedback along the way.